jacechua/mandarin/README.md

 # mandarin
-Mirrors efforts to learn the mandarin language.
+Mirrors personal efforts to learn the mandarin language.